-(3) Financial assets at Fair Value through Other Comprehensive Income ("FVOCI") (equity instruments)
+(iii) Financial assets at FVOCI (equity instruments)

 The Company may elect to designate an equity instrument as FVOCI.
 Such designation is determined on an instrument by instrument basis.
 It is also the Company's policy to elect to designate equity instruments as FVOCI when those instruments are held for purposes other than to generate investment returns.